DuckDuckPig/CH-QUACK/README.md

   - The variables in the `Key Variables` cell (`In[2]`) will need to be adjusted to point to the correct directories and chosen CR.
   - The user will also need to update the `magMethod` variable (also in the `Key Variables` cell) to select the image force employed for the HMI magnetogram data.
 - `Analysis_EUV/visualization-BW.ipynb`: Provides box-and-whisker plots for the the output of `HMI_Experiments/TestEvolutionMethods/Scaled/Analysis_EUV/analizeACWEscaledMagToEUV.py`.

+#### Analysis of EUV+HMI Magnetogram Segmentations as a Function of Spatial Resolution
+- `Analysis_HMI/AreaChecks/Empty Segs.ipynb`: Report the names of one-eighth scale ("standard") segmentations that are empty.
+User will need to update the variables in the `Key Variables` cell (`In[2]`) to match both the correct directories and the image force employed for the HMI magnetogram data.
+- `Analysis_HMI/AreaChecks/Large Area Look.ipynb`: Report and display one-eighth scale ("standard") cases that have a very large area identified as pertaining to a CH.
+User will need to update the variables in the `Key Variables` cell (`In[2]`) to match both the correct directories and the image force employed for the HMI magnetogram data.
+- `Analysis_HMI/Magnetic Unipolarity Scaling Samples.ipynb`: Display examples of EUV+HMI magnetogram segmetnations at different spatial resolutions.
+User will need to update the variables in the `Key Variables` cell (`In[2]`) to match both the correct directories and the image force employed for the HMI magnetogram data.
+- `Analysis_HMI/Single CR Lowest IOU Cases with Seed.ipynb`: Display cases where the full-scale EUV+HMI magnetogram segmentations and the one-eighth-scale EUV+HMI magnetogram segmentations differ the most.
+  - The variables in the `Key Variables` cell (`In[2]`) will need to be adjusted to point to the correct directories and chosen CR.
+  - The user will also need to update the `magMethod` variable (also in the `Key Variables` cell) to select the image force employed for the HMI magnetogram data.
+  - Requires the output of `HMI_Experiments/TestEvolutionMethods/Scaled/Analysis_HMI/analizeACWEscaledMag.py` for the specified image force and CR.
+- `Analysis_HMI/analizeACWEscaledMag.py`: Compare the full-scale EUV+HMI magnetogram segmentations with the one-eighth-scale EUV+HMI magnetogram segmentations.
+  - The variables in the `Key Variables` cell (`In[2]`) will need to be adjusted to point to the correct directories and chosen CR.
+  - The user will also need to update the `magMethod` variable (also in the `Key Variables` cell) to select the image force employed for the HMI magnetogram data.
+- `Analysis_HMI/visulization_*-BW*.ipynb`: Provides box-and-whisker plots for the the output of `HMI_Experiments/TestEvolutionMethods/Scaled/Analysis_HMI/analizeACWEscaledMag.py`.